hyc0812/nodejs-learning-path/README.md

 npm install lodash
 ```
 #### express
+> Helps maintain the code with simple and elegant flavor
 To install
 ```linux
 npm install express
 ```
-> Helps maintain the code with elegant flavor

 #### ejs
 To install